The article below is for early learning communities. A coronavirus resource for schools is available here.

 Take a coordinated approach with families to supporting children’s mental health during the outbreak.
 Share your knowledge, including the information in this resource on how to support children.

-The World Health Organization has developed a flyer on Helping children cope with stress during the 2019-nCoV outbreak, and the Raising Children website also has information that could be distributed to families.
+The World Health Organization has developed a flyer on Helping children cope with stress during the 2019-nCoV outbreak, while the Raising Children and Emerging Minds websites also have information that could be distributed to families.

 If families are keeping children at home, think about how they can remain connected to your early learning service for a smoother transition back to the service.
 For example, ask families to continue sharing news, information and photos from the service with their child.
 Encourage families to send photos to share with friends and educators at the service.
 Work with families to decide what will work best.

 Create a culture of kindness

 Encourage your learning community to look out for each other and do simple things that make each other’s day easier or happier.
 Promote kindnesses in communication with families, which can instill a culture of hope.

 For more information on stress and anxiety, including how to support children experiencing anxiety, visit the Be You website.